 Did you make friends in jail?
 Are you trying to get in touch with a friend from jail?
-Say wassup here, just leave a message below.
+Say hello here, just leave a message below.

-Throw a shoutout to people still locked up at Desoto County Jail
+Send a message to someone incarcerated at Desoto County Jail

 Return To Main Menu